bors-ng/bors-ng.github.io/_documentation/getting-started.md

   * The bors integration needs to be enabled on your GitHub repo.
     If this is the problem, bors will not respond to commands.

+  * When using protected branches, make sure `bors` is included in the list allowed to push to them.

+  * When using protected branches, leave the `Require pull request reviews before merging` option unmarked, otherwise you'll start to get a lot of `422` errors.
+If you want to enforce reviews on your Pull Requests and/or you're using `CODEOWNERS`, require these options solely on bors with the respective options: `required_approvals` and `use_codeowners`.
+Also, make sure `bors` is included in the list allowed to push to the protected branch.

 You can also get help on [our forum](https://forum.bors.tech).
 We won't chew you out if it turns out to be one of those problems after all.